Smertig/banana/docs/api/tg/types/chat_member_updated.rst

    Optional.
 Chat invite link, which was used by the user to join the chat; for joining by invite link events only.

+   .. cpp:member:: optional_t<boolean_t> via_join_request

+   Optional.
+True, if the user joined the chat after sending a direct join request and being approved by an administrator

    .. cpp:member:: optional_t<boolean_t> via_chat_folder_invite_link

    Optional.
 True, if the user joined the chat via a chat folder invite link